Safe Schools, Strong Schools Bond Improvements

 • The district purchased 276 high-end computers being used in our high school CTE classes.

 • Bid awards have been approved for new classroom technology that will include new flat panel screens that are brighter and easier to read, teacher computers, and microphones.
 We hope to have these improvements ready for fall 2020.

 • Many technology upgrades happen behind the scenes including things like new virtual servers, and a refresh of switches district-wide.
 Although these bond improvements are not visible to our students and staff, they are an integral part of keeping our technology systems up and running for almost 18,000 users.

-The Safe Schools, Strong Schools proposal would also provide state-of-the-art instructional technology and increased access to Career and Technical Education programs and Science, Technology, Engineering and Math (STEM) instruction, giving students real life, on-the-job experience and a head start on careers.
+The Safe Schools, Strong Schools proposal provides state-of-the-art instructional technology and increased access to Career and Technical Education programs and Science, Technology, Engineering and Math (STEM) instruction, giving students real-life, on-the-job experience and a head start on careers.